 Even the smallest child recognizes the common yellow dandelion.
-Their sunny flowers, bundled and offered as bouquets, are one of the first signs of spring.
-Whether they bring a smile or a frown, one can’t help but admire a plant that seems to be able to grow anywhere – from lawn to roadside, from parking lot to playground.
+Their sunny flowers, bundled and offered as bouquets, announce that spring is here.
+Whether they bring a smile or a frown, you can’t help but admire a plant that seems to be able to grow anywhere – from lawn to roadside, from parking lot to playground.
 Dandelion flowers serve the same function as all other flowers: to produce seeds for the next generation.
-While not native to North America, dandelions are here to stay, thanks to a whole host of strategies that ensure their fluffy seeds will be floating on breezes far and wide.
+Though not native to North America, dandelions are here to stay, thanks to a whole host of strategies that ensure their fluffy seeds will float on breezes far and wide.

-The dandelion, or Taraxacum officinale, gets its common name from the French “dents de lion” or teeth of the lion, thought to describe its jagged leaves.
-These toothed leaves are one of the dandelion’s many secrets to success.
-They grow in a circle or rosette at ground level and form a tight cluster at the base of the plant.
+The dandelion, or Taraxacum officinale, gets its common name from the French dents de lion or teeth of the lion, thought to describe its jagged leaves.
 Continue reading Dandelions – Background

 Characters: Dandy Dandelion, Nellie, Willie Woodchuck, Harriet Honeybee.

 Props: Trowel, lawn mower, dandelion seed head (or, if available, real dandelion seed head).

 Dandy Dandelion I know I’m not wanted here in this garden, but it sure is nice.
 Rich soil, no shade.
 I’ve got it made, unless…uh oh, here comes trouble.